mikesteele/react-game-hooks/README.md

 const [position, movePosition] = usePosition(initialX, initialY, width, height, off);
 ```

+Off positions will not trigger collisions and will not appear on screen.

 `Sprite` handles `position.off` itself, so always render the position with Sprite.

 :x: